chibisnorlax/acnhfaq/index.md

 - **Vaulting Pole:** Talk to Blathers for the first time.
 - **Ladder:** Start the quest to furnish 3 houses — it should start after Nook’s Cranny is built.
 - **Upgraded Tools:** To unlock upgrades for the Fishing Rod, Net, Axe, Watering Can, & Shovel, you must purchase the Better Tools recipe kit from the Nook Miles store after paying off your initial 5,000M loan.

+***Notes:***
-***Note:** The Slingshot, Vaulting Pole, and Ladder cannot be upgraded - the pole and ladder cannot break, but the slingshot still can, so you will need to craft more.*
+ - *The Slingshot, Vaulting Pole, and Ladder cannot be upgraded - the pole and ladder cannot break, but the slingshot still can, so you will need to craft more.*
+ - *For players other than the Island representative, the flimsy tools, Ladder and Vaulting Pole DIYs can be bought from Nook's Cranny.*

 ### Golden Tool Unlocks (Note: Spoilers!)
 - **Golden Axe:** Break 100 axes.
+Your character will be struck by inspiration and learn the DIY by themselves.
 - **Golden Shovel:** Help Gulliver 30 times (Gullivarrr does not count towards this).
+Gulliver will mail you the DIY the next day instead of the usual reward.
 - **Golden Net:** Complete the bug portion of the Critterpedia.
+The DIY will be mailed the next day by the museum.
 - **Golden Rod:** Complete the fish portion of the Critterpedia.
+The DIY will be mailed the next day by the museum.
 - **Golden Watering Can:** Receive a 5-star rating from Isabelle’s evaluations.
+She will directly add the DIY to your NookPhone.
-- **Golden Slingshot:** Shoot 300 balloons, then shoot down the golden balloon.
-(Note: the recipe will appear every 20 balloons in a golden balloon until you learn it, making it the only farmable golden tool recipe.)
+- **Golden Slingshot:** Shoot 300 balloons.
+The DIY will be carried a golden balloon.
+This golden ballon will appear every 20 balloons until you learn the DIY, making it the only farmable golden tool recipe.

 ***Note:** Golden tools can still break, but have a considerably higher durability.
 See [here](https://cestislife.github.io/img/tools.png) for tool durability*